 I can't imagine a more exciting time to begin a challenging and rewarding career in emergency medicine pharmacy.
 Join a devoted team of people who are passionate about what they do, from compassionate direct patient care to training our residents and students and performing clinical research.

 Mayo Clinic has proudly developed a highly qualified and dedicated group of preceptors to help you become an exemplary emergency medicine clinical pharmacist.
-Our residency can be tailored to your needs and desires — whatever those may be.
+Our residency is tailored to your needs and desires — whatever those may be.
 Your knowledge base and pharmacotherapy skills will mature and be refined through participation in interdisciplinary patient care and a rigorous curriculum in emergency medicine.

 Given that toxicology, critical care and emergency preparedness are key components of emergency medicine pharmacy practice, you will have the opportunity to gain focused expertise in these areas.
 We will also help you develop your strengths and weaknesses, whether you need enhanced writing, communication, management or teaching skills.